astronomer/docs/learn/custom-xcom-backends-tutorial.md

 - The need for custom serialization and deserialization methods.
 By default Airflow uses JSON serialization which puts limits on the type of data that you can pass via XComs (pickling is available by setting `AIRFLOW__CORE__ENABLE_XCOM_PICKLING=True` but has [known security implications](https://docs.python.org/3/library/pickle.html)).
 - Having a custom setup where access to XComs is needed without accessing the metadata database.

 ## Conclustion

+Congratulation!
+You learned how to set up a custom XCom backend and how to define your own serialization and deserialization methods.